feliperdamaceno/react-19-experiment/README.md

 ## react-19-overview

-Quick testing of new React 19 features.
+A quick app prototype using the new beta features of React 19.